 Stuckey's Bridge in Enterprise is listed with the National Register of Historic Places and crosses the Chunky River.
 Legend has it a man only known as Stuckey owned an inn near the river.
 Stuckey was a member of the infamous Dalton Gang, and he would murder and rob his guests.
 Depending on who is telling the story, Stuckey would either toss his victim's body into the river or bury the victim by the river.
 Stuckey's crimes were somehow discovered, and he along with his helper, were hanged from the original bridge and left for several days before being cut down.
 The current bridge was built later, but the ghosts don't seem to care and still haunt the bridge.

 - Locals have seen a strange mist surrounding a human silhouette.

-- Reports of a face appearing in an eerie mist is another common encounter.
+- There are numerous reports of a face appearing in an eerie mist.

 - Some witnesses claim to see an apparition holding a lantern as Stuckey stalks his next victim.